Many people write me to ask where I find my collage materials. Here is an ongoing list of ideas for image sourcing:

 - Scrapbook Papers - some scrapbook papers are visually rich, and offer vintage and antique looks that add patina to collages.

 - Old Fine Art and Art Instruction Books - can be photocopied, or cut up for gestural drawings and artistic imagery.

 An American academic is creating a searchable database of 12 million historic copyright-free images.
-Kalev Leetaru has already uploaded 2.6 million pictures to Flickr, use the link above to see the millions of hard to find historic images all for free now on line here.
+Kalev Leetaru has already uploaded 2.6 million pictures to Flickr, use the link above to see the millions of hard to find historic images - all for free online here.